"Volunteers of America Michigan helped me realize my life had a purpose."Robert Armstrong, LPN

 - Phone: 313-394-1052

-This document was supported by Grant 90FX0053-03-01 from the Administration for Children and Families, U.S. Department of Health and Human Services (HHS).
+HPOG was awarded to and is managed by Volunteers of America Michigan.
+This document was supported by Grant 90FX0053-01-02 from the Administration for Children and Families, U.S. Department of Health & Human Services (HHS).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of HHS.